 Sales Enablement

-Growing up I was raised by an optimist and a pessimist, my Mom was probably the happiest funniest friendliest person you could ever meet.
-She made sure that I was raised with an abundant mindset, wishing nothing but good for everybody and doing my best to help people out.
-As I started to learn and mature I asked her about why she was helping some people she really did not like and her response was simple.
+Growing up, I was raised by an optimist and a pessimist.
+My Mom was probably the happiest, funniest, friendliest person you could ever meet.
+She ensured that I was raised with an abundant mindset, wishing nothing but good for everybody and doing my best to help people.
+As I started to learn and mature, I asked her why she was helping some people she did not like, and her response was simple:

 Matt everybody can be better off and helping them helps the community.
 Remember “a rising tide lifts all boats”.
 Little did I know that her message was the big message I would pick up studying economics later as I attended college.
 Once again I learned that when it comes to the economy, when things are good “a rising tide lifts all boats.”

-The boom years of the 90’s really proved my Mom and my econ professors were both geniuses.
-For more than 15 years (until 2008) a rising economic tide really did raise everybody’s boat.
-For a majority of small businesses those years were excellent, buyers were abundant, profits were comfortable and with some effort it was pretty simple to get out and find ready willing and able prospects to grow your revenue.
+The boom years of the ’90s proved my Mom and my economics professors were both geniuses.
+For many years, a rising economic tide did raise everybody’s boat.
+For most small businesses, those years were excellent; buyers were abundant, profits were comfortable, and with some effort, it was pretty simple to get out and find ready, willing, and able prospects to grow your revenue.

-For the past few years we have been learning to live with my Dad’s message.
-And by WE, I mean the American economy.
-We have seen a huge number of businesses that made bad decisions.
+we, I mean the American economy.
+We have seen a vast number of businesses that made terrible decisions.
 And when times were easy those decisions looked fine, there were no real problems or consequences for the bad choices.
-But as soon as we hit a bump in the road those consequences were exposed and all too often that exposure has led to catastrophic failure.
+But as soon as we hit a bump in the road, those consequences were exposed, and all too often, that exposure has led to catastrophic failure.

 Those salespeople who did not consistently prospect have watched their sales volume collapse now that competitors are poaching their accounts.
-Two years ago these weaknesses may not have mattered, the economy was strong, buyers were plentiful and margins were healthy.
-The economy was growing and having weak sales processes and the wrong sales teams were problems, but they just were not big enough problems to fix.
+A few years ago these weaknesses may not have mattered, the economy was strong, buyers were plentiful and margins were healthy.
+The economy was growing, and weak sales processes and the wrong sales teams were problems, but they were not big enough issues to fix.

 Today it is different, your business is being held hostage.
-Your sales team is in control of your future and unless you know they are working from the right strategy, in the right structure and have the right skills even the recovery is going to be a challenge.
+Your sales team is in control of your future, and unless you know, they are working from the right strategy, in the right structure, and have the right skills, even the recovery will be a challenge.

 Matt Nettleton